Decent intersection and Tor-rigidity for modules over local hypersurfaces: Applications and examples

 To illustrate the efficiency of using $\theta^R$ for rigidity, we will give a short proof of one of the key results of \cite{HW1}:

-\begin{thm} [\cite{HW1},2.7] Let $R$ be an admissible hypersurface and $M,N$ be $R$-modules, at least one of which has constant rank.
+\begin{thm} (\cite{HW1},2.7) Let $R$ be an admissible hypersurface and $M,N$ be $R$-modules, at least one of which has constant rank.
 If $M\tensor_RN$ is reflexive, then $\Tor_i^R(M,N)=0$ for $i>0$. \end{thm}

 \begin{proof} We will use induction on $d = \dim R$.
 If $d=0$, the constant rank condition means one of the modules must be free, and the conclusion follows trivially.
 Now assume $d\geq 1$.
 By the induction hypotheses, $l(\Tor_i^R(M,N))<\infty$ for $i>0$.
-We can assume both $M,N$ are torsion free by standard arguments (see \ref{vanishingiso}).
+As in the proof of \ref{vanishingiso} we can assume both $M,N$ are torsion free.
 In particular, they must have depth at least $1$.
 Let $M_1$ be the pushforward of $M$:

 Then by the same reason as in proof of \ref{vanishingiso}, we have $\Tor_1^R(M_1,N)=0$.
 So we have: